CyberShadow/aconfmgr/README.md

 - `SetFileProperty PATH TYPE VALUE` - Sets a file property.
 - `IgnorePath PATTERN` - Adds the specified pattern to the list of ignored paths.

+You are free to define your own custom helper functions as part of your configuration, e.g. by placing them in a `00-helpers.sh` file.

 ### Ignoring some changes

 #### Ignoring files